Naveen19061996/Amazon-backend/README.md

 and add

 {
-    "key" : "<your stripe client secret>"
+    "key" : "your stripe client secret"
 }